 Full details of the methods used are included in Working Paper 111.
-Section 3.5 of the paper has been revised to reflect the simpler approach to updating the calculations for new calendar years.

 Use of this document

 Please note that:

 - The CMI disclaims any liability from use of or reliance on these calculations, including in relation to financial transactions such as longevity swaps; and - The CMI does not guarantee that it will continue to publish quarterly updates.